Special Notes regarding the Meeting Minutes

 In an effort to make the minutes more concise and accurate, the contact information for officers, directors and chairmen are replaced by a link where their email and phone are provided along with a description of their position.
 Team leads’ that are not officers, directors or chairmen have their contact information listed in a table at the end of the minutes.

-Call to Order: Deputy Grand Knight Ron White for excused GK Peters: January 27, 2026, 7:15pm
+Call to Order: Grand Knight Ron White: July 28, 2026, 7:15pm

-· Total in attendance: 45 Brothers
+· Total in attendance: 40 Brothers

 · Officers Attendance Report: End of this report

-· For the Canonization of Blessed Michael McGivney
+· For the Canonization of Blessed Michael McGivney.

 Pledge of Allegiance: All